What Does the Roomba Red Light Mean?

 Knowing When It's Time to Call in the Experts

 Even with the best regular maintenance and careful troubleshooting, sometimes the Roomba's red light just won't disappear, or it may be accompanied by persistent error codes.
-After you've ensured there are no obstructions like a roomba stuck issue or a wheel stuck problem, and have tried basic troubleshooting without success, it might be time to seek professional assistance.
+After you've ensured there are no obstructions like a roomba stuck issue or a wheel stuck problem, and have tried basic troubleshooting without success, it might be time to seek professional assistance.- Persistent Error Codes: If your Roomba is flashing red with specific error codes that don't resolve with regular fixes, professional support can provide deeper insights.
+They can diagnose issues beyond simple troubleshooting steps, possibly requiring components replacement.

 - Battery and Charging Issues: A constantly flashing red light related to battery and charging problems, despite fully charged attempts, can indicate a more complex technical malfunction.
 Experts can check if the battery needs replacement or if there are underlying power issues.